College Application Requirement for High School Graduation? DC Weighs Possibility

 Should a college application be mandatory for high school graduation?

 Washington D.C. high schools have one of the lowest graduation rates in the country, standing currently at just 43 percent, according to the Huffington Post.
 Many efforts have been made to raise that number, but not all have received as much dialogue and debate as a recent proposal made by a DC council member.
-DC Council Chairman Kwame Brown (D) has proposed a new requirement for high school seniors in the city – that they show concrete evidence of college readiness prior to donning a graduation cap as they exit the hallowed halls of high school.
+DC Council Chairman Kwame Brown (D) has proposed a new requirement for high school seniors in the city – that they show concrete evidence of college readiness before donning a graduation cap as they exit the hallowed halls of high school.

 Taking Tests, Completing Applications